Setting Goals For Improving Your Social Skills

 - "I need to become more confident starting conversations with people I don't know."

-- "I need to take more initiative to make plans with people."
+- "I need to take more initiative to make plans when I get along with someone."

-- "I need to start feeling more confident about my value as a person someone would want to be friends with."
+- "I need to start feeling more confident about what I have to offer in a friendship."

 You can break those mid-sized goals into even smaller ones.
 These might be specific tasks you can actually go out and do.
 "I need to leave the house more often and meet new people" could be split into goals related to figuring out what events you could attend, how to fit that into your schedule, strategies for how to begin conversations and to invite people out, and so on.